-Amy M. Gibson is Co-Chair of Aronberg Goldgehn's Commercial Litigation Practice Group.
-She focuses her practice on complex commercial litigation including, without limitation, claims for breach of contract, fraud, consumer fraud, shareholder disputes, employment litigation and consulting, and real estate litigation.
+Amy is Co-Chair of Aronberg Goldgehn's Commercial Litigation Practice Group.
+She focuses her practice on complex commercial litigation, including, without limitation, claims involving shareholder disputes, fraud, consumer fraud, breach of contract between businesses, and real estate.

-In the course of her practice, Amy has represented a broad range of clients including restaurants, banks, charitable organizations, family-run businesses, doctors, general contractors, energy companies, factories, manufacturers, landlords, and retail stores, to name a few.
+In the course of her practice, Amy has represented a broad range of clients, including restaurants, banks, charitable organizations, family run businesses, doctors, general contractors, energy companies, factories, manufacturers, distributors, landlords and retail stores, to name a few.
+She has represented clients in state and federal court, before administrative agencies, such as the Equal Employment Opportunity Commission, and in arbitration.

 SPEECHES AND PUBLICATIONS